By Hester Swift

 More recently there has been increasing interest in customary (or chthonic) law.
 Glenn (see below) gives a new list with a new emphasis: Chthonic, Talmudic, Islamic, Hindu, Asian, Civil law and Common law.

-A relatively new object of study are “mixed jurisdictions,” where elements of more than one system are in operation.
-These have not fit easily into the “accepted” classifications.
-Examples are Louisiana, Quebec, Scotland, South Africa and Sri Lanka.
+Another relatively new object of study is the mixed jurisdiction, where elements of more than one system are in operation.
+Examples are Louisiana, Quebec, Scotland, South Africa, and Sri Lanka.
+Palmer (see below) called mixed jurisdictions the “third legal family,” after common law jurisdictions and Roman-German jurisdictions.

-In the first part of this article I shall mention sources on “real” comparative law, and in the second part sources that collect legal materials from many jurisdictions.
+In the first part of this article, I shall mention substantive comparative law sources, and in the second part sources that collect legal materials from many jurisdictions.

-· DAVID, R. and JAUFFRET-SPINOSI, C., Les grands systèmes de droit contemporains, 11e éd.
-Paris, Dalloz, 2002.
+- The main classic European theoretical works on comparative law are: David, R., Jauffret-Spinosi, C., and Gore, M., Les grands systèmes de droit contemporains, 12e éd.
+Paris, Dalloz, 2016.
 The book has been translated into numerous languages.
-An English version of the 6th edition of 1974 was published by Sweet and Maxwell as Major legal systems in the world today, 3rd edition in 1985 (now out of print).
+An English version of the 6th edition of 1974 was published by Sweet and Maxwell as Major legal systems in the world today, 3rd edition in 1985 (out of print).

-· ZWEIGERT, K. and KÖTZ, H., Einführung in die Rechtsvergleichung, 3e Aufl.
+- Zweigert, K. and Kötz, H., Einführung in die Rechtsvergleichung, 3e Aufl.
 Tübingen, Mohr, 1996.
 English translation: Introduction to comparative law, translated from the German by Tony Weir.
-Oxford, Oxford University Press, 1998 (still in print).
+Oxford, Oxford University Press, 1998.

 The seminal British author was Harold C. Gutteridge.
 The second edition of his Comparative law, originally published by Cambridge University Press in 1949, was reprinted by Wildy in 1974; Cambridge reprinted the first edition (1946) in December 2015.

 In the United States, the study of comparative law was pioneered by Rudolf Schlesinger.
-His Comparative law: cases, text, materials, first published in 1950, is now in its 7th (2009) edition and available from Thomson Reuters under the title Schlesinger’s Comparative Law.
+His Comparative law: cases, text, materials, first published in 1950, is now in its 7th (2009) edition and available from West Academic under the title Schlesinger’s comparative law.
 While at Cornell University, Schlesinger contributed to the discussions around the drafting of the U.S. Uniform Commercial Code.

 Other titles include:

-· GLENDON, M., et al, Comparative legal traditions: text, materials, and cases on western law, 4th ed.
-West Academic, 2014.
+- Glendon, M., et al, Comparative legal traditions: text, materials, and cases on western law, 4th ed.
+West Academic, 2015.

-· LEGRAND, P. and MUNDAY, R. (editors) Comparative legal studies: traditions and transitions.
+- Legrand, P. and Munday, R. (eds.)
+Comparative legal studies: traditions and transitions.
 Cambridge University Press, 2003.

-· MERRYMAN, J.H. and PÉREZ-PERDOMO, R. The civil law tradition: an introduction to the legal systems of Europe and Latin America, 3rd ed.
-Stanford University Press, 2007.
+- Merryman, J.H. and Pérez-Perdomo, R. The civil law tradition: an introduction to the legal systems of Europe and Latin America, 4th ed.
+Stanford University Press, 2018.

 - American Journal of Comparative Law 1952 - (American Society of Comparative law)

-- Boletín Mexicano de Derecho Comparado 1948- (Universidad Nacional Autónoma de México) (online from 1968)
+- Boletín Mexicano de Derecho Comparado 1948- (Universidad Nacional Autónoma de México) (open access from 1968)

-- Annuario di Diritto Comparato e di Studi Legislativi Yearbook of Comparative Law And Legislative Studies 1927 -
+- Annuario di Diritto Comparato e di Studi Legislativi / Yearbook of Comparative Law and Legislative Studies (Edizioni Scientifiche Italiane, on behalf of the University of Sannio and University of Naples "Federico II") 1927 -

 - Comparative Law Yearbook of International Business 1978- (formerly Comparative Law Yearbook).
 (Center for International Legal Studies, Salzburg)